Environmental

 Historical Influences and the Role of Traditional Land Rights

-In1998, academic publication prepared with the Office National de
+Academic publication prepared with the Office National de L’Environnement

-L’Environnement (ONE), Madagascar.
-M. Healy presented the study
+(ONE), Madagascar.
+The consultant presented the study at the International

 Mission Française de Coopération and Petite Maison de l’Elevage.